hitoshi-watase/sercrod/docs/reference/directives/post.md

 Attachment and rendering:

-- `*post` is evaluated when Nablla renders a normal element inside a Nablla host.
+- `*post` is evaluated when Sercrod renders a normal element inside a Sercrod host.
 - The runtime clones the element deep, including all attributes and children:

   - Internally this is equivalent to `work.cloneNode(true)`.